BlueBrain/BlueBrainHeadModels/README.md

 This pipeline aligns the NeuroRat model (https://itis.swiss/virtual-population/animal-models/animals/neurorat/) to the Paxinos Watson atlas.
 In intermediate steps, it uses the SIGMA atlas (https://www.nitrc.org/projects/sigma_template) and the Waxholm Atlas (https://www.nitrc.org/projects/whs-sd-atlas).

+All input data can be downloaded from 10.5281/zenodo.10926947 and should be saved to the *data* folder before beginning the workflow.

 ## Workflow

 1. A mapping from SIGMA atlas labels to Waxholm atlas labels is created semi-automatically with match_sigma_regions_to_paxinos_watson_atlas.py (run from the terminal).
 This function loads the lists of tissues for the Waxholm atlas (data/Waxholm_Atlas_Labels.txt) and for the SIGMA atlas (../data/SIGMA_Anatomical_Brain_Atlas_Labels.txt) and creates a mapping between them using fuzzy string matching.
 For each pair, the user must either accept the match, by entering the return key, or provide an alternative region name.